KaanSen9611/kOS/README.md

 ## Features
 1. a notes app
 * u can write anything in this app
-* + it looks like a real notebook!
+* plus it looks like a real notebook!
 2. about me app
 * sum info about me!
 3. weather app